bblackifyme/NSO-Audit-and-Remediation-Framework/doc/CONTRIBUTING.md

 `git branch your_audit_name_here`

-## Copy and rename the yang template
+## For a new audit Group -  Copy and rename the yang template

 Either do this via your laptops UI or via command line.
 Save the name to the value you will use for all "your_audit_name_here" changes.